fehmi/simply.js/docs/pwa.md

 ## Enjoy it

-Release your website and start experiencing magical offline feature. :ghost: You can turn off Wi-Fi and refresh the current site to experience it.
+Deploy your website and experience the powerful offline capabilities. :ghost: You can turn off Wi-Fi and refresh the current site to test it.